-In general, auto insurance policies fall into 1 of 3 categories—liability, personal insurance, and coverage for your car.
+In general, auto insurance policies fall into one of three categories—liability, personal insurance, and coverage for your car.
 Though you'll need to meet the minimum requirements of your state, your plan can be customized with benefits based on your personal and financial needs.
-Depending on the kind of car you have, the coverage you want, and what you can afford to pay, you might pick 1 type of insurance or create a full coverage policy that involves a mix of all 3.
+Depending on the kind of car you have, the coverage you want, and what you can afford to pay, you might pick one type of insurance or create a full coverage policy that involves a mix of all three.

 Liability insurance is a type of plan that pays other drivers and their passengers for expenses related to injuries or damage that occurred as a result of an accident you caused.

 All states except New Hampshire require some level of liability insurance.
 Even in no-fault states, where medical expenses are typically paid for by someone's own insurance, at-fault drivers can still be sued if the injuries are especially bad.
 Liability insurance can help cover expenses such as lawyers' fees and any damages you owe.

 The minimum requirement for liability insurance varies by state, but it's recommended to buy as much additional coverage as you can afford.
 Liability plans are typically broken into 3 separate tiers:

 - Bodily injury (BI) liability per person: The maximum amount of medical expenses that your insurance will cover for each individual hurt in an accident

 - BI liability per incident: The maximum combined amount that your insurance will pay in total medical expenses to all other individuals involved in a single incident

 - Property damage (PD) liability: The maximum amount your insurance will pay to repair or replace another person's damaged vehicle or property for each incident